rkalendar/PCRpanel/README.md

 ## PCRpanel
 ## Custom Amplicon Panels Designer is a professional tool for amplicon sequencing technology, an ultra-high multiplex tiling PCR sequencing approach targeting DNA sequencing technology for Next-Generation Sequencing (NGS) and Nanopore sequencing (ONT).

+The scope of this application is not limited to multiplex tiling PCR.
+Any sequence, of any length, and any number of target sequences can be used.
+There are no restrictions on the size of amplicons or their number, and standard PCR tasks for multiplex applications can be performed.
+In the target sequence, only the coordinates for analysis need to be specified; these can be exons, introns, or absolutely any task.
+The user can develop PCR sets based on an existing list of primers or probes from previously developed panels or for other purposes.
+Non-specific tails for primers can be added during the primer design stage.

 By Ruslan Kalendar

 email: ruslan.kalendar@helsinki.fi